Panenco/node-course/content-module1.md

 ## Middleware

 Middleware is the absolute core of express.
-Endpoints consist of mainly only middleware.
+Endpoints consist mostly of a chain of middleware.
 For instance:

 -   `express.json` we added before is middleware that parses the json body for us.
 -   Each handler we added is middleware.

 Currently, we only have these, but we can add middleware for whatever we need, like authentication, logging, error handling or validation.

 Middleware can be applied within a few different scopes:

 -   General: applied to all endpoints, configured in `App` on the express host
 -   Router: applied on all endpoints within a router, configured in the `*.route.js` files on the router instance.
 -   Endpoint: applied only to the specified endpoint.
 Configured when defining the endpoint.

 The **order** of middleware is very important.
 The first middleware that's applied will be the first one that's called.
 If we